Matt Bennett

-Matthew H. "Matt" Bennett (born November 13, 1991) is an American actor and DJ.
+Matthew H. Bennett (born November 13, 1991) is an American actor and DJ.
 He is known for playing Robbie Shapiro in the Nickelodeon sitcom Victorious.
 His film roles include The Virginity Hit, Bridesmaids, Me and Earl and the Dying Girl, The Stanford Prison Experiment and Manson Family Vacation.
 He has guest-starred on shows such as The Big Bang Theory, American Vandal and Dynasty.
 Since 2022, he has primarily worked as a DJ, performing Disney and Nickelodeon songs at several venues.

 Life and career

 Bennett was born and raised in Massapequa Park, New York.
 After appearing in numerous commercials, Bennett began his acting career at the age of 18 as Jamie, in the 2009 TV movie Totally for Teens.
 He also appeared as Greg the Intern in the pilot episode of the Comedy Central sketch comedy series Michael & Michael Have Issues.

 Bennett had his first starring film role in The Virginity Hit, which was produced by Funny or Die founders Will Ferrell and Adam McKay and released in October 2010.
 Described as a "documentary style comedy," Bennett stated that the film's "directors gave us cameras in our spare time, and he said do pranks, talk amongst yourselves, do things and film that.
 So we did, and most of the movie is what we filmed.
 So I feel like 20% is scripted but the rest is all real."
 He said in another interview with MTV News that the film is "not just another teen sex romp.
 It's a film with heart and a bit of a soul and deep-down it’s a cool love story."